Richard O'Dwyer: U.S. charges and extradition request

 In May 2011 the U.S. Justice Department, through the London U.S. Embassy, asked for Richard O'Dwyer to be extradited to the U.S. under the Extradition Act 2003.

 The extradition request was made after the Department of Justice had filed charges against O'Dwyer for criminal copyright infringement at the Southern District Court in New York.
 The two charges, conspiracy to commit copyright infringement and criminal infringement of copyright, each carry a maximum prison sentence of five years.

 When the extradition request was made in May 2011, O'Dwyer spent one night in Wandsworth prison before arrangements were made for bail.
 On 14 June 2011, he appeared before Westminster Magistrates' Court for a preliminary hearing regarding the extradition request.
 O'Dwyer's barrister Ben Cooper opposed extradition and argued that any criminal prosecution should be brought in the UK, as TVShack was not hosted on American servers.

 The hearing for the extradition was scheduled for 12 September.
 On 13 January 2012, a judge ruled that O'Dwyer can be extradited to U.S. to face copyright infringement allegations.

 In February 2012, businessman Alki David offered to fund O'Dwyer's defence, in the event of his standing trial in the US.
 David Cook of Pannone Solicitors, who successfully represented defendants in some of the UK's leading cybercrime cases, also undertook to assist in the O'Dwyer case on a pro bono basis.

-On 13 March 2012, Theresa May, the UK Home Secretary, approved the extradition of O'Dwyer to the United States.
+On 13 March 2012, Theresa May, the Home Secretary, approved the extradition of O'Dwyer to the United States.
 On 26 March, an appeal against the extradition was lodged on his behalf.

 In June 2012 Wikipedia co-founder Jimmy Wales launched a campaign calling for the extradition to be stopped.
 He had also been supported by The Guardian newspaper, and others.

 In November 2012, O'Dwyer agreed to a deferred prosecution agreement.
 The High Court in the UK was told that he would travel to the US voluntarily to complete the agreement, which would entail him paying a small sum in compensation and giving an undertaking not to infringe copyright laws again.